ORNL/cpp-proposals-pub/D1673/blas_interface.md

 that the input matrix -- not the output matrix -- is symmetric. --*end note]*

-The following requirements apply to all functions in this section.
+The following requirements apply to all functions in this section, unless otherwise specified.

 * *Requires:*